jokvar/bombgoboomman/SignalRWebPack/Docs/readme.txt

 10. server keeps periodically invoking client.DrawSession(map, gameobjects, players, etc)

 //server
-server.RegisterPlayer() {
-	server knows a new person has just connected to the game. server will form and send the client a response with all data needed to draw the ui.
-}

 server.CreateSession(mapname) {
 	server knows a client wants to create a new session. server received an identifier for the selected map. server generates a room code, creates a Player and also stores it seperately as Host in the session (for reasons currently unknown, the host is important (its not, the host could DC and the game would continue p much fine))
 }